BA (Honours) Business Management with Entrepreneurship

 - Strategic Innovation Management (15 credits)

-Final Project (30 credits)
+- Final Project (30 credits)

-- Entrepreneurship Research & Reports (30 credits)
+- Entrepreneurship Research and Reports (30 credits)

-- Self-Managed Learning (30 credits)
+- Self-Managed Learning (Comapny project) (30 credits)

-In the Entrepreneurship and Reports module, you will write reports and consider the next steps, for example, you may choose to close the business down, or to continue to run in post-graduation (in which case you will graduate with a degree and your own micro business), or to seek further investment or other input.
+In the Entrepreneurship and Reports module, you will write reports and consider the next steps, for example, you may choose to close the business down, or to continue to run it post graduation (in which case you will graduate with a degree and your own micro business), or to seek further investment or other input.